 When a condition becomes chronic we resort to ongoing medication, which is subject to Primary and Secondary Actions.

-For example, the primary action of an antihistamine is to stop the histamines released by your body from ruining your life.
+For example, the primary action of an antihistamine is to stop the histamines your body releases from ruining your life.

 The secondary actions include the drowsiness and dizziness mentioned: often you need other medication (could be coffee!) to counteract the primary actions, but that will also have secondary actions.

 So some of us end up taking more and more medications, each aimed at counteracting the secondary effects of earlier drugs.
-That's not good for out metabolisms, though it is good for manufacturers, pharmacies and the Inland Revenue, until the Revenue have to pay your bills for medication, as in many Nationalised health services.
+That’s not good for our metabolisms, though it is good for manufacturers, pharmacies and the Inland Revenue!
+That is, until the Revenue has to pay your bills for still more medication, as in many Nationalised health services.

 The way Chinese medicine thinks about it is as though the Wind is trapped in your nose, spurred to react by sources of external Wind.

 When pollen enters, suddenly the trapped Wind goes mental!